Tonetete/Simple-Django-progressbar-upload-file-form-with-ajax/README.md

 }
 ```

-That makes another Ajax request, for every success request, update progress bar and when it's complete, if percent is always below of 100, call function again until finish it and show a processing file dialog and wait for **Upload Complete!**  for **ajaxSubmit** to update dialog and notify to user, very important function **sleep** function below, is a good practice of performance make a brief rest between requests in order to no saturate server with petitions:
+That makes another Ajax request, for every success request, update progress bar and when it's complete, if percent is always below of 100%, call function again until finish it and show a processing file dialog and wait for **Upload Complete!**  for **ajaxSubmit** update dialog and notify to user.
+It's very important the **sleep** function below, is a good practice of performance make a brief rest between requests in order to no saturate server with petitions:

 ```javascript
 // post-submit callback